Here's What Went Down With Combat Flip Flops After Shark Tank

 Following Combat Flip Flop's appearance on the ABC show, the company saw a lot of success.
 In a blog post for Starter Story, Griffin explained just how much of an impact the show had on the business's sales.
 "The team slayed it on airing, grew the company nearly 450% that year, put over 200 Afghan girls in school, and employed a few hundred people," he shared.
 In the years that followed, Griffin told Military Families Magazine that Combat Flip Flops grew to have five employees in the U.S. and, by June 2021, had sold enough products to provide an education for around 1,000 girls in Afghanistan.

+The company has also widened their offerings when it comes to footwear.
+In addition to flip flops, you can now purchase slip-ons, low-top shoes, and high-top sneakers.
 But while the company has expanded, it clearly hasn't lost sight of its niche and its desire to help others.
-One of the newer products available via the brand's website is the Peacemaker Dove Ornament.
+For example, one product available via the brand's website is the Peacemaker Dove Ornament.
 For each one sold, three square meters of land mines can be cleared in Laos.